20centcroak/api-iot/README.md

 * the hardware component able to detect via sensors, connect to a server and send data
 * a REST API (this project) able to manage input/output of data.
 This is a hub in which data transit.
 It dispatchs data according to requests
 * a database able to store data on a distant server
-* a GUI which display data and manage user interaction
+* a GUI which displays data and manages user interaction

 :information_source: see [arduino-iot](https://github.com/20centcroak/arduino-iot) project for a simple example of hardware connected device based on arduino.